satanicang3l/osepnotes/docs/clientexecution/unsafenativemethods.md

 $GetModuleHandle.Invoke($null, @("user32.dll"))
 ```

 7. If you try to do a `$GetProcAddress = $unsafeObj.GetMethod('GetProcAddress')` you will get an error "Ambiguous match found.".
-Instead we need to do this for multiple occurence:
+Instead we need to do this for multiple occurence (we are using tmp[0] which is the first entry):

 ```powershell
 $user32 = $GetModuleHandle.Invoke($null, @("user32.dll"))